Pac-12 football players threaten boycott if health and social justice demands are not met

 The Pac-12 Conference has yet to hear from the group about these demands and said in a statement: “We support our student-athletes using their voice, and have regular communications with our student-athletes at many different levels on a range of topics.
 As we have clearly stated with respect to our fall competition plans, we are, and always will be, directed by medical experts, with the health, safety and well being of our student athletes, coaches and staff always the first priority.”

-Ricky Volante, the chief executive and co-founder of the Professional Collegiate League, which wants to become an alternative to the NCAA, said his organization consulted with Stanford cornerback Treyjohn Butler and offered input to the group.
+Ricky Volante, the chief executive and co-founder of the Professional Collegiate League, which wants to become an alternative to the NCAA, said his organization consulted with individual players, including Stanford cornerback Treyjohn Butler, and offered input.

 Volante said players in larger numbers than ever before are coming to terms with what he described as a power imbalance.
 Volante said he didn’t believe the conference would ask the commissioner, administrators or coaches to take a pay cut or give up bonuses, describing those demands as “incredibly naive.”
 He suggested the Pac-12 may postpone the season until the spring as a challenge to the players who organized the group.